-The family must request PHA approval for the return of any adult family members that the PHA has determined to be permanently absent.
+The family must request HAWC approval for the return of any adult family members that HAWC has determined to be permanently absent.
 The individual is subject to the eligibility and screening requirements discussed elsewhere in this chapter.

 3-I.M.
 Live-In Aide